Several villages in Punjab's Hoshiarpur, Rupnagar inundated after water released from Pong, Bhakra dams | Science-Environment

 Nine members of a family in Changharwan village, located near the river, have also been rescued.

-The officials said the Motla village has been evacuated while villagers from Haler and Janardhan are also being shifted to safer places.
+Mittal said the evacuation work in about 15 villages is still underway and around 1,000 people have been sent to relief camps.
+The relief camps have been set up at Bhangala, Atalgarh, Sariana, Gera, Motka, Mehtabpur and Harse Mansar villages.

-The situation is being closely monitored, said Mittal, adding that no loss of life has been reported from the flood-affected areas so far.
+The administration has arranged for excavators and tractor trailers and deputed medical teams in the flood-affected areas.
+It has also set up round-the-clock flood control rooms at the district and the tehsil levels, Mittal said.
+The situation is being closely monitored, she said and added that no loss of life has been reported from the flood-affected areas so far.

+The deputy commissioner said the Mukerian-Gurdaspur Road has been closed for vehicular traffic after getting submerged.
+Traffic was diverted to Gurdaspur via Pathankot.

+The water level in the Pong dam is currently at 1,399.65 feet.
+The level in the Bhakra dam was around 1,677 feet on Monday.

-In Rupnagar district, about half a dozen villages, including Bela Dhyani, Bhanam, Palasi in Anandpur Sahib, were inundated following the release of excess water from the Bhakra dam.
+In Rupnagar district, about half a dozen villages, including Bela Dhyani, Bhanam, Palasi in Nangal area, were inundated following the release of excess water from the Bhakra dam.

 Bains said the people are being evacuated to safer places and urged against any kind of panic.